 Click on the Download tab to save the files of this study.
 You see this message:

 Authorized Download - Virginia Polytechnic Institute & State University

 You must have a MyData account in order to proceed further.
-New users will be asked to enter name, email adress, affiliation, department/unit, and downloads preference ( SAS, SPSS, Stata) and to choose a password.
-Returning users will authenticate usng their previously created MyData email address and password.
+New users will be asked to enter name, email address, affiliation, department/unit, and downloads preference ( SAS, SPSS, Stata) and to choose a password.
+Returning users will authenticate using their previously created MyData email address and password.